anandvamsi/GithubActions/GitHubActionsNotes.md

 # GitHub Actions

 ## what is Github Action
+GitHub Actions is a continuous integration and continuous delivery (CI/CD) platform that allows you to automate your build, test, and deployment pipeline.
+You can create workflows that run tests whenever you push a change to your repository, or that deploy merged pull requests to production

 GitHub Actions is a powerful tool that allows developers to automate their software development workflows directly within GitHub.
 It provides several key advantages:

 ### Automation